Sanda (manga): Main

 Sanda's secondary identity, who is able to be summoned when he wears any red clothing, including bloodstained clothes.
 He exhibits superhuman traits and strength reminiscent of traditions associated with the legendary Santa Claus, such as fire resistance, the ability to detect lies, and the ability to grow skis on his feet.
+He also has an alternate form called "Black Santa", which he can use to punish naughty people.